double07killor/AgOpenNext-JonsPlayground/docs/development/SRS/sections/1X_Platform_Foundations/13_UI_Framework_UX.md

 ### Journeys to keep in mind

-- **Operator upgrading in the cab:** Runs daily work on AgOpenGPS v6 WinForms and evaluates Nexus Avalonia builds on spare hardware without risking production rigs.
+- **Operator upgrading in the cab:** Runs daily work on AgOpenGPS v6 WinForms and evaluates AgOpenNext Avalonia builds on spare hardware without risking production rigs.
 - **QA verifying run modes:** Uses the Avalonia shell to swap between LocalInProc and CompanionRemote, ensuring the same dashboard cards appear without manual window reshuffling.
 - **Dealer supporting a headless rig:** Runs Avalonia on a Windows laptop while connected to a Linux Core over gRPC, confirming metadata-driven dashboards populate automatically.